openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_infer_request.md

 Both methods are thread-safe.

 When you are running several inference requests in parallel, a device can process them simultaneously, with no garauntees on the completion order.
-This may complicate a possible logic based on the `ov::InferRequest::wait` (unless you code needs to wait for the _all_ requests).
-For multi-requests scenario, consider using `ov::InferRequest::set_callback` method to set a callback which is  called upon completion of the request:
+This may complicate a possible logic based on the `ov::InferRequest::wait` (unless your code needs to wait for the _all_ requests).
+For multi-request scenarios, consider using the `ov::InferRequest::set_callback` method to set a callback which is  called upon completion of the request:

 @sphinxdirective